gjones94/Modbus-Server/README.md

 quite prevalent today despite its age.

 I spent a majority of my time in making the base server functionality to be robust enough to handle multiple client connections through multithreaded responses.
-The server will listen for a client connection and spin the connection off to a separate thread to begin responding to client requests.
+The server will listen for a client connection and spin the connection off to a separate thread to begin responding to client requests once the connection is established.

 TODO:
 1) Finish read commands for holding and input registers